Minee-Liane-Choi/MineeChoiLab/index.md

   <tr>
     <td></td><td colspan="3" style="width:42%" align="right"><strong>Artificial intelligence (AI)</strong></td>
       <td></td>
-        <td rowspan="2" align="left">harnessed to discern and comprehend the heterogeneity of these diseases, thereby contributing to the development of a predictive model individualized for each patient.</td>
+        <td rowspan="2" align="left">, harnessed to discern and comprehend the heterogeneity of these diseases, thereby contributing to the development of a predictive model individualized for each patient.</td>
   </tr>
   <tr style="height:110px">
     <td></td>